 3) Are there any places that you’d like to visit to take photos?

 Larry: I’ve traveled to 10 different African countries to photograph elephants to date.
-Remaining on my mind from near the beginning of this adventure are the elephants who continue to survive in the war-torn nation of Mali.
+Remaining in my mind from near the beginning of this adventure is the elephants who continue to survive in the war-torn nation of Mali.
 There are less than 300 of them left, the northern-most elephants in Africa today.
 Surrounding their desert range are militias, terrorists, bandits, and Islamic Extremists, all of whom would love to get their hands on ivory in order to buy more guns and ammunition.

 Photographing them in any meaningful way is out of the question but some part of me would still appreciate the opportunity.
 Similarly, I think of traveling back in time to the age when elephants dominated the landscape of Africa.
 Imagine!
-A day when over 20 million elephants lived on the continent! i think of a day when elephants lived without the widespread reason to fear Man, a day when they commonly would have approached Man simply out of curiosity.
-Oh the photographs that could be created!
+A day when over 20 million elephants lived on the continent!
+I think of a day when elephants lived without the widespread reason to fear Man, a day when they commonly would have approached Man simply out of curiosity.
+Oh, the photographs that could be created!

 4) What’s the favorite photo you’ve taken and why?

 Larry: In the nation of Central African Republic, during the final hour of my final day spent with the elephants there, I was photographing a mother and child about 50 meters away when I became aware of leaves rustling and the occasional breaking of a branch in a large shrub about 3 meters away.
 I gave an irritated glance over to see what the distracting racket was all about.
 It was a hungry mama elephant busy at work reducing the shrub to stalks.
 We looked at each other, casually at first.